scalameta/metals/docs/editors/sublime.md

 ![Better code completion](https://i.imgur.com/2Rcfauz.gif)

-Next two steps are optional.
-If you prefer to have only enabled metals completion without mixing them with default Sublime's engine set following setting in the "Preferences > Preferences: LSP Settings":
+The next two steps are optional.
+If you prefer to only enable Metals completions (without mixing them with the default ones from Sublime) set following setting in the "Preferences > Preferences: LSP Settings":

 ```json
 {